perpepajn25/PREWORK-CHECK-IN-GUIDE/README.md

 ### Review

 This is an opportunity for a student to walk you through a method they have already written: either `shoe_size` or `num_points_scored`.
 Instead of asking pointed questions, let the student walk you through the method line by line - this will allow the student to demonstrate their knowledge and you can ensure that the student didn't copy a previous solution.
+You may also find it helpful to review our [solution](https://github.com/learn-co-curriculum/advanced-hashes-hashketball/blob/solution/hashketball.rb) beforehand.

 ### Write a new method